 FreeTaxUSA (Best Budget Program) – FreeTaxUSA is our top budget pick.
 It supports all major tax forms without the need to upgrade to more expensive premium plans and gives you access to over 350 credits and deductions to maximize your tax refund.
 The best part of Free Tax USA is the affordable pricing for additional options.
 You can file your federal and state returns and get advanced customer support options and audit protection.
 Get Started Here>>

-The most well-known choice for preparing taxes is TurboTax.
+The most well-known tax prep program is TurboTax.
 It has a friendly interface that’s easy to use and comes with some great features.
 Developed by Intuit, the company behind Quicken, TurboTax earns high marks from basic users and tax experts alike.

 You can expect to pay more to use this tax software because of its advanced features and ease of use.
 But is it worth the extra cost?

-The short answer is: it depends.
+Here’s the short answer: It depends.
 TurboTax comes packed full of options that make filing your taxes short and sweet.
 For instance, you can take pictures of your W-2 forms and 1099 forms instead of typing the information yourself.
 This might seem minor, but having the data automatically entered into the software takes away the risk of typos and mistakes.

-On that same note, if you’re nervous about missing something when taking the DIY approach to filing taxes, there’s a helpline for customers.
+On that same note, if you’re nervous about missing something, there’s a helpline for customers.
 Even though TurboTax doesn’t have physical offices, they offer tax advice tailored to you through a live 24/7 phone line.

-Especially when filing taxes yourself, talking to a real, live person to get custom tax advice gives you peace of mind.
+Talking to a live person for custom tax advice gives you peace of mind, especially when you’re filing your taxes DIY.
 TurboTax is an excellent option if you’re looking to save money while still having the resources of working with a tax professional.

 With a name like FreeTaxUSA, you expect it to be free to use and free to file.
 But is it really free?
 Well, in this case, you might be surprised.
 Even though there are a few exceptions, like paid access for Priority Customer Support, FreeTaxUSA really is free.

-But don’t let the lack of design fool you.
+Don’t let the lack of design fool you, however.
 FreeTaxUSA has the robust features you expect from a quality tax software program.
-Just like TurboTax and most other tax software options, your information is saved from year to year.
+Like several other tax software options, your information is saved from year to year.
 This eliminates stress from re-entering your essential information each time tax season rolls around.
 And if you used TurboTax, H&R Block, or TaxAct in years’ past, you can upload a PDF of your previous return to FreeTaxUSA.

-There are two tiers of services and both are excellent choices.
+There are two tiers of service and both are excellent choices.
 The free version includes your federal tax return, e-filing service, data rollover from last year’s online backup of your data and covers some pretty complex tax filing situations.
-Adding state tax comes with a fee, but at only $12.95 to e-file your state return once you file your federal taxes, it won’t break the bank.
+Adding state tax comes with a fee, but at only $14.99 to e-file your state return once you file your federal taxes, it won’t break the bank.

 If you want to upgrade to the Deluxe Edition, there’s a one-time charge of $6.99.
 Upgrading for this minimal fee is worth the cost because it gives you Audit Assist.
 Plus, if you’re not sure how to enter your tax information, you get automatic access to the Priority Customer Support feature with the Deluxe Edition.